microsoft/IIoT/README.md

 For simplicity and to avoid downloading/compiling SDKs during the HOL, we chose to send the Sense Hat telemetry to Azure IoT Hub using the [IoT Hub REST API](https://docs.microsoft.com/en-us/rest/api/iothub/) over HTTPS.
 Of course, you can use one of the many device SDKs available, which support sending messages over AMQP and MQTT.
 If you want to use the device SDKs, refer to the Using the .NET Device SDK section below.

 ## Lab Requirements
+### HARDWARE
+You can order your hardware from a variety of online sites such as adafruit.com, amazon.com etc. Please order yours 3-4 weeks in advance of the HOL so it will arrive in time.
-- [Raspberry Pi 3 Model B](https://www.raspberrypi.org/products/raspberry-pi-3-model-b/) or [Raspberry Pi Zero W](https://www.raspberrypi.org/products/raspberry-pi-zero-w/) (Pi 2 Model B with USB Wi-Fi dongle will probably work as well) with latest version of Raspian installed on the micro SD card.
+- [Raspberry Pi 3 Model B](https://www.raspberrypi.org/products/raspberry-pi-3-model-b/) or [Raspberry Pi Zero W](https://www.raspberrypi.org/products/raspberry-pi-zero-w/) with latest version of Raspian installed on the micro SD card.
 Using [NOOBS](https://www.raspberrypi.org/downloads/noobs/) works fine.
-- [Sense HAT Emulator](https://www.raspberrypi.org/blog/sense-hat-emulator/) (which comes with the Raspian O/S)
-- [Sense HAT](https://www.raspberrypi.org/products/sense-hat/) (optional - for those that want to play with real hardware).
-You can order the Sense HAT from a variety of online sites such as adafruit.com, amazon.com etc. Please order yours 3-4 weeks in advance of the HOL so it will arrive in time.
+Note: if you are using the Raspberry Pi Zero W, make sure you bring the mini-HDMI to HMDI adapter for connectivity to a monitor as well as a USB hub so that you can connect a keyboard and mouse to the Pi. (if you already have a Pi 2 Model B with USB Wi-Fi dongle, that will probably work as well)
+- OPTIONAL (for those who want to play with real hardware): [Sense HAT](https://www.raspberrypi.org/products/sense-hat/) If you don't want to use the physical Sense HAT, you can also use the [Sense HAT Emulator](https://www.raspberrypi.org/blog/sense-hat-emulator/) which comes with the Raspian O/S. You will use the sensors build into the Sense HAT
 - Laptop (running whatever operating system you desire) but ideally running Windows so you can install/run [Device Explorer](https://github.com/Azure/azure-iot-sdk-csharp/tree/master/tools/DeviceExplorer).
+If you are running a non-Windows OS, then you will use the CLI tool [iothub-explorer](https://github.com/azure/iothub-explorer)

+### SOFTWARE
 - [PuTTY] (http://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) or another SSH client.
+You will use PuTTY to SSH into your Raspberry Pi
 - If you are using the Sense HAT Emulator (vs the physical device), you'll need to install VNC viewer on your laptop so that you can remotely view your Raspbian desktop.
 Download and install RealVNC from (https://www.realvnc.com/download/viewer/)

+### OTHERS
 - An corporate Azure subscription.
 You can use a corporate MSDN Azure subscription or a subscription from your company.
 - A PowerBI account (same account as the corporate Azure account).
 - A basic understanding of Python and Linux.